 You’ll feel close to the land and in tune with the seasons when you stay at The Torridon.

 We’ve always raised animals on the Torridon resort; these days we rear Highland cattle, chickens and Tamworth pigs.
-The cattle and pigs are reared for their meat, which we serve in the Torridon hotel, restaurant and inn.
+The cattle and pigs are reared for their meat, which we serve in 1887 and Bo and Muc.

 When you tuck into our delicious Highland beef burgers, steak and ale pie, sirloin of beef or a mixed plate of Tamworth pork, you can be sure of its provenance, and that the produce couldn’t be more local.